Vasco da Gama: First voyage

 On 8 July 1497 Vasco da Gama led a fleet of four ships with a crew of 170 men from Lisbon.
 The distance traveled in the journey around Africa to India and back was greater than the length of the equator.
 The navigators included Portugal's most experienced, Pero de Alenquer, Pedro Escobar, João de Coimbra, and Afonso Gonçalves.
 It is not known for certain how many people were in each ship's crew but approximately 55 returned, and two ships were lost.
 Two of the vessels were carracks, newly built for the voyage; the others were a caravel and a supply boat.
+The journey was taken under the Treaty of Tordesillas, which was papal supported demarcation from pole to pole 100 leagues (320 miles) west of Cape Verde Islands.
+The expeditions were meant to provide exclusive rights to all newly discovered and undiscovered lands in the west to Portuguese.